Deploying an Aqueduct Application on Heroku

 Step 3: Configuring Application Values

-Heroku provides configuration values through environment variables, where Aqueduct normally provides them in
+Heroku provides configuration values through environment variables.
+In our

 Step 4: Running the Aqueduct Application